werls/werls/README.md

-# Werllen Castro
+# Hi there!
-Graphic designer and visual artist.
-Mainly interested in html canvas drawing, image processing, shaders, typography and the use of coding to build graphics tools to support design projects.
+I'm a brazillian graphic designer and visual artist, mainly interested in html canvas drawing, image processing, shaders, typography and the use of coding to build graphics tools to support design projects.

-## Links
+## My links

 [Behance](https://be.net/werls)
 [Instagram](https://instagram.com/werls)